PepeDuke/Duck/README.md

 Duck syntax is based on my personal preferences and my imagination of the perfect syntax.
 I like type safety as in my opinion it makes code simpler to read especially as you get return from functions/method and you have to mouse over to see what it is actually returning, with type safety you see it right there.
 But on the other hand i'm not fan of verbose syntax, as it makes the whole code unnecessarily too large.

 Duck, as the name implies, also supports Duck typing, even though this goes against the strong type nature of the Language, we are using middle ground Dack typing similar to TypeScript.
-Instead of resolving in runtime by the interpreter, it is resolved by the compiler and simply returns an error message in runtime if it's printed out or just omites this execution from final compiled code if function declaration does not exist.
+Instead of resolving in runtime by the interpreter, it is resolved by the compiler and simply returns an error message in runtime if it's printed out or just omits this execution from final compiled code if function declaration does not exist.

-Duck forces type safety for functions as they are the whorse offenders in automatic return type or automatic arguments.
+Duck forces type safety for functions as they are the worse offenders in automatic return type or automatic arguments.
 I'm looking at you JavaScript. this can be bypassed to a certain extend with duck typing.

 # Project status
 Current status: **design stage**